-- " To provide a Just and Accountable Culture by using a consistent, fair, and systematic approach to managing behaviors.
-Harris Health will facilitate a culture that balances a non-punitive learning environment with the equally important need to hold persons accountable for their actions. - " To provide equal employment opportunities and ensure that Harris Health workforce members are hired, trained, promoted, and compensated based on personal competence and potential for advancement, and to review and evaluate each workforce member's performance periodically in an objective, consistent, and uniform manner. - " To make employment decisions without regard to a workforce member's race, color, sex, national origin, age, religion, marital status, disability, ethnicity, familial status, military status, sexual orientation, genetic information, gender identity, or pregnancy as well as any other classifications as required by law. - " To promptly and thoroughly investigate all claims of harassment, of any kind, or any other behavior that creates a hostile work environment for Harris Health's workforce members. - " To comply with all applicable federal and state laws regulating the payment of wages.
+- " To provide a just and accountable culture by using a consistent, fair and systematic approach to managing behaviors.
+Harris Health will facilitate a culture that balances a non-punitive learning environment with the equally important need to hold persons accountable for their actions, including in accordance with Harris Health Policy 3466.01, Red Rules. - " To provide equal employment opportunities and ensure that Harris Health workforce members are hired, trained, promoted and compensated based on personal competence and potential for advancement, and to review and evaluate each workforce member's performance periodically in an objective, consistent and uniform manner. - " To make employment decisions without regard to a workforce member's race, color, sex, national origin, age, religion, marital status, disability, ethnicity, familial status, military status, sexual orientation, genetic information, gender identity, or pregnancy as well as any other classifications as required by law.
+Further, Harris Health will take steps to promote and embrace diversity, equity and inclusion in all of its activities.
+The mission, vision and goals of Harris Health's Diversity, Equity and Inclusion Program are: - " Mission: To foster an inclusive environment that supports and nurtures the talents, skills and abilities of each individual; encourages curiosity and empathy; and ensures world-class delivery of care marked by equity and respect. - " Vision: To celebrate the uniqueness of all individuals through acceptance, inclusion, continued learning and respect.
+The diversity, equity and inclusion initiatives will honor the contributions of every employee, patient and community member to our shared success. - " Goal: To foster a culture of compassion, trust, integrity, equity and respect that continues to ensure that our patients, staff and partners feel welcomed, understood and valued at Harris Health, and to leverage industry-leading technology and analytics to ensure measurable progress in this goal. - " To promptly and thoroughly investigate all claims of harassment of any kind, or any other behavior that creates a hostile work environment for Harris Health workforce members. - " To comply with all applicable federal and state laws regulating the payment of wages.